ripienaar/free-for-dev/README.md

 ## Payment / Billing Integration

  * https://www.braintreepayments.com - Credit Card, Paypal, Venmo, Bitcoin, Apple Pay (, ...) integration.
 Single and Recurrent Payments.
 First $ 50.000 are free of charge.
+ * https://stripe.com - Stripe is a suite of APIs that powers commerce for businesses of all sizes.
+To accept and manage online payments.
+Charges 2.9% + 30¢ per successful charge, or less based on volume.

 ## Other Packs